 Monday, March 26 Threats to Elections: Should We Worry?

-The Providence LWV holds regular "Providence Conversations," where guests are invited to chat informally, over dessert, with Leaguers.
+In addition the series with Lippitt House, the Providence LWV holds regular "Providence Conversations," where guests are invited to chat informally, over dessert, with Leaguers.
 Recent conversations have included "Clearing the Streets of the City" with Michael Borg, Executive Director, Department of Public Works City of Providence; "Ethics: Closer to Home", with Susann Mark, Esq.
 Chair of Providence Ethics Commission; "DACA: From Dream to Limbo with Deportation?" with Kathy Cloutier, executive director, Dorcas International Institute; and "Revisiting State Assistance to RI Libraries" with Karen Mellor, Director, RI Office of Information and Library Services.

-For more information on future Conversations, contact email@example.com
+For more information on future conversations, contact email@example.com

 Besides the huge numbers, Mr. Da Silva pointed out structural problems in the way the State funds new school buildings and repairs.
 The reimbursement formula